 In addition to the water treatment plant on Liberty Reservoir, appropriations of 0.227 mgd from Fairhaven Well 22B; and 0.211 mgd from Raincliffe Well RC1 are available for consumption.
+As the Raincliffe well is not currently in use or piped to a treatment plant, a construction permit and water quality testing would be required before this well could be used.
 See Table 6A for the Freedom WSA appropriations; Table 6B for the Freedom WSA average daily use; Table 6D for the Freedom WTP; and Table 6D for the Springfield Complex Water Tank System.